russmckendrick/records/content/albums/this-is-what-i-wanted-to-tell-you-13383347/index.md

 ---
 title: "Lambchop - This (Is What I Wanted To Tell You)"
-album_artist: "Lambchop"
+artist: "Lambchop"
-album_title: "This (Is What I Wanted To Tell You)"
+album_name: "This (Is What I Wanted To Tell You)"
 date: 2019-03-23
 release_id: "13383347"
 slug: "this-is-what-i-wanted-to-tell-you-13383347"
+hideSummary: true
 cover:
     image: "this-is-what-i-wanted-to-tell-you-13383347.jpg"
+    alt: "This (Is What I Wanted To Tell You) by Lambchop"
+    caption: "This (Is What I Wanted To Tell You) by Lambchop"
-tags: ["Electronic", "Rock", "Pop", "Folk, World, & Country"]
+genres: ["Electronic", "Rock", "Pop", "Folk, World, & Country"]
-hideSummary: true
+styles: ["Abstract", "Post Rock", "Indie Pop", "Folk"]
 ---

 ## Tracklisting